ashish-parjapat/ashish-parjapat/README.md

   - Constructed a salon appointment management system using bash programming and PostgreSQL.
   - Validated the functionality and performance of the bash script through rigorous testing methods.

+Sure, here's the modified achievement section with the addition of your Geeks for Geeks profile:

 ## Achievements
-- Top Performer at Qspider
+- Top Performer at Qspider.
-- Academic Excellence Award in class 12th
+- Academic Excellence Award in class 12th.
-- Ranked among top 4 in University on Geeks ForGeeks
-- Solved over 150+ coding questions on various platforms using Java
+- Solved over 250+ coding questions on [Geeks ForGeeks](https://www.geeksforgeeks.org/user/ashishkumar591/)

 ## Technical Skills
 - **Programming Languages:** Java, JavaScript, SQL